 11. MAC Layer Specification (AMPDU & AMSDU)

-Service Data Unit (SDU)
+SDU

 It is unit of data passed down from OSI layer to Lower Layer without any kind of encapsulation.
 Then it gets encapsulated into Lower layer Protocol Data Unit (PDU) and the process continues until reaching Physical layer.
 It is set of data sent of user of particular layer to lower layer.
 The SDU accepted by any given layer (n) from layer (n+1) is a PDU of the layer (n+1).
 In other words SDU is the payload of a given PDU.
 Layer may add up headers and trailers or both to SDU and may do other kinds of processing.